mocklis/mocklis.docs/source/extensions/index.rst

 The exception for the second call would look something like:

-    *Mocklis.Core.MockMissingException: No mock implementation found for getting value of Property 'ISample.TotalLinesOfCode'.
-Add one using 'TotalLinesOfCode' on the 'MockSample' class.*
+    *Mocklis.Core.MockMissingException: No mock implementation found for getting the value of Property 'ISample.TotalLinesOfCode'.
+Add one using 'TotalLinesOfCode' on your 'MockSample' instance.*

 If we take another look at this last code sample, we notice that we do not call `SetNextStep` anywhere.
 In fact you will very rarely (if ever) see these calls in your test code.
 The reason is that they're hidden in extension methods looking something along these lines:

 .. sourcecode:: csharp

-    public static IPropertyStepCaller<TValue> ReturnOnce<TValue>(
+    public static ICanHaveNextPropertyStep<TValue> ReturnOnce<TValue>(
-        this IPropertyStepCaller<TValue> caller,
+        this ICanHaveNextPropertyStep<TValue> caller,
         TValue value)
     {
         return caller.SetNextStep(new ReturnOncePropertyStep<TValue>(value));